Urethral Stone Prevention

 However, the good news is that urolithiasis is largely preventable with careful management and the right strategies.
-By focusing on prevention, you can help ensure the health and well-being of your goats and avoid the severe complications that come with this condition.
+By focusing on prevention, you can help ensure the health and well-being of your sheep and goats and avoid the severe complications that come with this condition.

 UNDERSTANDING UROLITHIASIS (STONES)